-Level 2 inputs are inputs, other than quoted prices included within level 1, that are observable for asset or liability, either directly or indirectly; and
+Level 2 inputs are inputs, other than quoted prices included within level 1, that are observable for asset or liability, either directly or indirectly; and a.
+Revenue recognition

 Level 3 inputs are unobservable inputs for the asset or liability.

 2.3 Summary of significant accounting policies